insaneyilin/ImgView/README.md

 ```
 python run.py -d path/to/images/
 ```
-which runs by default on port 8000.
 To run on a different port, use the `-p` command line argument, for example:
 ```
 python run.py -d path/to/images/ -p 8080
 ```